Immigration > United States > Colorado

 Colorado

-In 1887, Evangelical Volga Germans from various settlements at Sutton and Lincoln, Nebraska came to Denver, Colorado as workers and founded a colony which would grow to a major settlement over the next twelve years.
-By 1930, there were about 500 families from Norka, Beideck, Dobrinka, and other Volga German colonies living in the Denver suburb of Globeville and on an adjacent hill to the east, which was known by the settlers as "Dobrinka."
+In 1887, Evangelical Volga Germans from Sutton and Lincoln, Nebraska, came to Denver, Colorado, as workers; they founded a colony that would grow into a significant settlement over the next twelve years.
+By 1930, about 500 families from Norka, Beideck, Dobrinka, and other Volga German colonies lived in the Denver suburb of Globeville and on an adjacent hill to the east, known by the settlers as "Dobrinka."

-Colonists from Norka were the first to settle in Windsor arriving in 1902.
+Colonists from Norka were the first to settle in Windsor, arriving in 1902.
 A small dwelling owned by one of this group served as the chapel for the first pioneers.
-This group was joined by another group of Volga Germans from Dönhoff in 1904 and by 1930 about 900 Volga German families lived in Windsor and the surrounding area.
+This group was joined by another group of Volga Germans from Dönhof in 1904, and by 1930, about 900 Volga German families lived in Windsor and the surrounding area.
 Most were working as beet farmers and field workers.

-From the beginning, the goal of those who responded to the recruiters was to obtain their own land and become self-sufficient farmers.
-They rapidly went from workers living in tents, to building their own houses, and purchasing their own farms.
+From the beginning, those who responded to the recruiters aimed to obtain their own land and become self-sufficient farmers.
+They rapidly went from living in tents to building houses and purchasing farms.

-Colonists from Norka were the first to settle in Windsor arriving in 1902.
+Colonists from Norka were the first to settle in Windsor, arriving in 1902.
 A small dwelling owned by one of this group served as the chapel for the first pioneers.
-This group was joined by another group of Volga Germans from Dönhoff in 1904 and by 1930 about 900 Volga German families lived in Windsor and the surrounding area.
+This group was joined by another group of Volga Germans from Dönhof in 1904, and by 1930, about 900 Volga German families lived in Windsor and the surrounding area.
 Most were working as beet farmers and field workers.

-From the beginning, the goal of those who responded to the recruiters was to obtain their own land and become self-sufficient farmers.
-They rapidly went from workers living in tents, to building their own houses, and purchasing their own farms.
+From the beginning, those who responded to the recruiters aimed to obtain their own land and become self-sufficient farmers.
+They rapidly went from living in tents to building houses and purchasing farms.

 Sources